yasirmaqsood/Cellular-Network-Scanner/README.md

 # Cellular Network Scanner
-The aim of this tool is to extract significant network paramters of cellular networks.
+The aim of this tool is to extract significant network parameters of cellular networks.
 This utilizes the Service Mode of Mobile device to extract network parameters of 2G/3G/4G active in a operating vicinity.
 For the moment, the tool has only been tested and developed for the following devices:

 - Samsung Galaxy S5